Simple Machines (Part-1): Inclined Plane & Lever - Types, Uses, and Examples

 Conclusion

 One can be able to understand the basic mechanics concepts through knowing some of the essential devices including the inclined plane and the lever.
-These technologies may seem quite simple, however, are essential for reducing costs in terms of labour and boosting efficiency.
+These technologies may seem quite simple, however, are essential for reducing costs in terms of labor and boosting efficiency.
 They are used widely in many daily and industrial applications and could be used to create other better quality gears.
 In inclined planes, levers help in productivity and efficiency in work we do.

 Sample Question